The 2022 Ultimate Guide to TENS Units

 - Dual: Four (two lead wires) pads running at once

 - Single: Two (one lead wire) pads running at once

-Most TENS units feature dual channels which are sufficient for most TENS unit users.
+Most TENS units feature dual channels, sufficient for most TENS unit users.

-Selecting the right TENS unit is essential, considering pain can have a substantial impact on your life.
-Be sure to view all of the factors listed above to select the TENS unit that's right for you and centered around your preferences/needs.
+Selecting the correct TENS unit is essential, considering pain can substantially impact your life.
+View all of the factors listed above to choose the correct TENS unit for you and centered around your preferences/needs.

 About TENS 7000

 Pain sucks.
 It affects millions of people each year with adverse physical and mental side effects.
 TENS 7000 provides tools to combat pain and let people live life on their terms, pain-free.
-Our TENS 7000 TENS Unit is one of the top-rated over the counter TENS unit having sold over a million since 2008.
+Our TENS 7000 TENS Unit is one of the top-rated over-the-counter TENS units, having sold over two million since 2008.
 Stop letting aches and pain hold you back — live life on your terms.

 About the Author

 Brandon Landgraf is the Digital Marketing Manager for Carex Health Brands.
 He finds passion and fulfillment in creating content that enhances, improves, and enlivens others' quality of life.
 All of his written work is formulated to not only offer essential advice and tips but back it with proven studies and experts.
 His mission is to connect with readers and provide steps to make their lives better.